statesman/statesman.github.io/_posts/2016-07-17-bash-notebooks.md

 $ pip install bash_kernel
 $ python -m bash_kernel.install
 ```

+(Of note: I've found this doesn't work well on PC's at all.
+The Bash Kernel keeps crashing.
+That said, you still can run Bash in a cell in the Python kernal as noted below.)

 Now when you start you Notebook, you should have a Bash option.

 ![start-notebook]({{ site.url }}/assets/img/notebook-start.png)